Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Light and Sound Museum

-In this interactive museum, visitors can experience Philippine history under the Spanish rule and the life of Rizal through images, sounds, and animatronics.
+Take a journey through Philippine history in this interactive museum, where you can experience the Spanish colonial era and the life of national hero Dr. Jose Rizal through vivid images, sounds, and animatronics.
+It’s a fun and educational way to learn about the country’s past.

 Bahay Tsinoy

-It houses other galleries, too, like the Bahay na Bato (Chinese settlement in Manila), Ching Ban Lee Ceramics Gallery, Martyrs Hall, and Batang Tiaong.
+The museum also houses other galleries, such as the Bahay na Bato (Chinese settlement in Manila), Ching Ban Lee Ceramics Gallery, Martyrs Hall, and Batang Tiaong, offering a glimpse into the diverse culture of the Philippines.

 Casa Manila